senate_national_assembly_nigeria

 Specifically, Section 8 of the 1999 constitution of the Federal Republic of Nigeria sub-section 1 entitled, “New states and boundary adjustment, etc” states thus:

-Section 8 (1) An Act of the National Assembly for the purpose of creating a new State shall only be passed if-
+Section 8 (1) An Act of the National Assembly to create a new State shall only be passed if-

 (a) a request, supported by at least two-thirds majority of members (representing the area demanding the creation of the new State) in each of the following, namely –